 Along Bridgegate in Glasgow are a series of substantial brick railway arches, fanning out from the Union Railway Bridge, which once carried multiple railway tracks into the now-demolished St. Enoch’s Railway station.
 Formerly the site of Paddy’s Market, the railway arches beneath this complex structure are now derelict.
-Like similar nineteenth-century railway structures all over Britain, these substantial structures are now without a purpose, recalling both the infrastructure that has been lost and the informal businesses that formerly populated its ground-level spaces.
+Like similar nineteenth-century railway structures all over Britain, these extensive structures are now without a purpose.
+This project looks at recalling the infrastructure that has since been lost; the informal businesses that have been discarded and the communities that once populated its ground-level spaces.

 With the site losing what little activity it once had, the brick viaducts stand in a state of decay and disrepair.
 For the proposal of this project we are looking at the site in two phases.
 The construction of a large scale Co-working hub to the north of the site, combined with the redevelopment and repurpose of the existing infrastructure to welcome a new age of the market that once populated the east side of the site.

 Co-working spaces are becoming an increasingly popular way of allowing freelancers, micro-businesses or start up companies to set up shop in an environment which can allow them to best manage their time and resources.
 The collection of a variety of people from different backgrounds and stages of business can create a hub of knowledge and skills for Glasgow moving forward.
 The space itself is intended to be adaptable, with all types of occupiers in mind.
 The ability to split floors or create an open space, entirely depends on how those inside the building choose to use it.

 The overall shape of the space is designed in an abstract sense through the use of a wide range of media from the simplest mark making collages to more informed sketches all inspired by the work of Peter Zumthor.
 However, these were guided by the idea that the building should use the environment to better suite the individuals within.